The description of Nazareth in the Gospels does not correspond to the present-day city, but to Gàmala, stronghold of the Hasmonean descendants

 "Samaia" was not put to death due to the fact that he was the only member of the Synod who (along with the Pharisee Pollonius), during Sosius's siege of Jerusalem, thought it advisable to recognize Herod as King instead of Antigonus (cit.
 XV 3).
 Thanks to this position Samaia was spared by the new monarch of the Jews when, having consolidated his power, Herod eliminated the entire Sanhedrin for it had dared to put him on trial by accusing him of murdering the Hasmonean Hezekiah of Gàmala.

-then that Herod ascended the throne as "King of the Jews"; and his first act was that of eliminating the young Hezekiah, who was also a potential Hasmonean successor to the throne and, unlike the bastard Idumean King, was not hated by the people: an aspect which politically was very significant also for Rome … and Herod was aware of this.
+We are dealing with an event for which the cause (trial against Herod at a tender age) and effect (Herod's vendetta against the Sanhedrin) would be senseless if a long time passed between one and the other.
+The incident becomes coherent only after Marcus Antonius beheaded the deposed Hasmonean King Antigonus, and it was then that Herod ascended the throne as "King of the Jews"; and his first act was that of eliminating the young Hezekiah, who was also a potential Hasmonean successor to the throne and, unlike the bastard Idumean King, was not hated by the people: an aspect which politically was very significant also for Rome … and Herod was aware of this.
 And the latter, so as to assure himself of the support of Marcus Antonius (who was in need of large sums of money to pay his legionaries), paid out exorbitant amounts of talents of gold.
 The definitive proof that Hezekiah was eliminated after Herod had become King, in 37 A.D., can be found through a comparative reading of the event described by the historian Josephus in "The Jewish War": "Hezekiah, who had once infested this country and had been captured by King Herod..."
 (Bellum II 56).
 In this work the Jewish historian makes no mention of the "tender age" of the fifteen-year-old Herod because the Christian copyist of "Codex Sangallen Gr 627" (drawn up in the ninth century), concerning Josephus's "Jewish War", could not have foreseen that two centuries thereafter another scribe would have transcribed the historian's "Jewish Antiquities" into "Codex Ambrosianus Gr F 128", hereby making the serious falsification of Herod's age.
 After killing Hezekiah, thanks to the protection offered to him by the power of Rome, Herod degraded the Mosaic Law and its tradition humiliating the Sanhedrin, as read above.
 Having verified all this, we can ascertain that the "divine prophecy":

 "When Herod's life, in Court (the Sanhedrin), was in danger, Pollionus reprimanded Ircanus and the judges, and announced that if Herod's life was spared, he would have persecuted them all.
 And the time came when this took place, as God keeps his word" (Ant.
 XV 4) …